 - Sustainable economic development focusing on green industries

-- Science Technology Engineering and Math (STEM) careers including renewable energy
+- Science Technology Engineering and Math (STEM) careers

-- Preservation of Hawai’i's natural resources and host culture
+- Preservation of Hawaii's natural resources and host culture

-In a prior life
+In a prior life:

 Prior to moving to Hawai‘i in 1980, Roz was a lobbyist for the National Education Association in Washington, D.C.

-She graduated from Southwest Texas State University (now Texas State University at San Marcos) with a BA in political science and speech and a secondary teaching certificate and post-graduate studies at the University of Southwestern Louisiana in Lafayette. (now University of Louisiana Lafayette)
+She graduated from Southwest Texas State University (now Texas State University at San Marcos) with a B.A. in political science and speech and a secondary teaching certificate and post-graduate studies at the University of Southwestern Louisiana in Lafayette (now University of Louisiana Lafayette).